filecoin-project/filecoin-docs/docs/community/README.md

 The official [Filecoin forums](https://discuss.filecoin.io/) are the primary home of Filecoin-related discussion.
 Join the conversation on [https://discuss.filecoin.io/](https://discuss.filecoin.io/) for everything from technical questions and project brainstorming to discussion of Filecoin use cases and more.

-## IRC
+## Community chat

-IRC fan?
-Here how to [get connected](chat-and-discussion-forums/#internet-relay-chat-irc).
-New to IRC?
-There's getting-started advice for you here, too.
+For short-lived discussions, join our community chat directly on  [Slack](https://join.slack.com/t/filecoinproject/shared_invite/enQtNTUwNTI1Mzk5MDYwLTY4YmFjMzRlZjFiNDc0NmI2N2JjMjk5YTAyMDUyODljODg3MGI0ZGRhZTI5ZDNkZTAyNjkyMzI1ODM1YjA1MWI) or via a bridge from [Matrix](https://riot.im/app/#/group/+filecoin:matrix.org).

-## ProtoSchool chapters
+## ProtoSchool workshops

 ProtoSchool isn't just home to interactive tutorials on DWeb topics — it's also a vibrant community of makers and do-ers around the globe!
 Community groups worldwide host [ProtoSchool workshops](https://proto.school/#/events) regularly, offering you the opportunity to complete our interactive tutorials with the support of local mentors.

 ## Social media

 We're in a lot of places.
-Here's [how to find them all](social-media) for your favorite platforms.
+Here's [how to find them all](social-media/social-media) for your favorite platforms.